ahmadshuraih/LB-Tester/readme.md

 ## 1. Configure

 The configurations are saved in testconfig.json file.
 By changing the configurations, they will be changed in this file and saved to be always used while the tests running.
-So be sure that you always set the correct configurations for your tests
+So be sure that you always set the correct configurations for your tests.

 ### Import configurator